sebrink/resources/README.md

 # Resources

 ## Introduction
-This is my collection of resources for learning computing security.
+This is a collection of resources for learning computing security.
 They are mostly interactive, but some sections may contain reading or tools that I feel are worth including.
-This is not meant to be comprehensive whatsoever, this is meant to just be where I keep track of stuff that I find useful.
+This is not meant to be comprehensive whatsoever, this is meant to just be a collection of stuff that people have found top be useful.
 Feel free to make pull requests to add whatever you would like.
 This is listed in no order whatsoever.

 ## Table of Contents
 - [Resources](#resources)